TorbenHellriegel/bp-srfrc-2021-main/README.md

 Disclaimer: The original and complete project is in a private git repository.
 This git repository contains only a small part of the full project, namely the Speech PSD Estimator and the Wiener Filter, which cannot function on their own.
 This is only meant as a code example.
-All code was written in equal parts by Erik Bramman and me.
+All code posted here was written in equal parts by Erik Bramman and me.

 # Speech Recognition for Robot Control